Chhatriwali (film): Plot

 This prompts Sanya to coerce Rishi into using condoms who initially hesitant, finally yields.
 Sanya conveys to Nisha that Rishi has agreed to use condoms and encourages her to ask Rajan to do the same.
 Nisha tells Sanya that she would only talk about this to Rajan if all the women in Karnal forced their husbands to use condoms.
 Sanya arranges a meeting with the women of Karnal and makes them aware about the side-effects of pills, and ask them to force their husbands to use condoms.
 This proves successful.
-An increasing amount of men turn up at Madan Chacha's store to buy condoms, who believes that condoms are a disgraceful thing.
+An increasing number of men turn up at Madan Chacha's store to buy condoms, who believes that condoms are a disgraceful thing.
 Upon Madan Chacha's insistence, the men decide to avoid their wives' advances in hopes they would finally agree to sex without condoms.
 Their plan works.
 An enraged menfolk storm the Kalra's household holding a newspaper with an article showing Sanya being the first condom quality tester of Karnal.
 This breaks Sanya's lie to all in the house and Rajan orders Sanya to choose between her marriage or her job.
 Sanya insists that her work is for a noble cause and chooses to leave the house.
 She decides to tackle the problem head-on from the root.

 She sets up a shed outside the school in which Rajan teaches hoping to provide sex-education to students, who are otherwise shied away from the topic by Rajan, who opted to segregate both genders into different classes to teach the topic.
-Her plan sees some success as a considerable amount of students turn up at her shed to get their doubts cleared on the same.
+Her plan sees some success as a considerable number of students turn up at her shed to get their doubts cleared on the same.
 Rajan calls the cops on her who arrest her for indecency.
 Rishi sees this and bails her out against his brother's wish.
 Rishi apologises to Sanya and informs her about his support in her fight.
 They set up classes at the Kalra's household for students with the support of everyone except Rajan.
 Rajan tries to stop the classes but Nisha and Mini stand up to him.
 Rajan understands his mistake and apologises to Sanya further proclaiming his support for her.